yusufaine/tp/docs/UserGuide.md

 Note how the app contains some sample data.<br>
       ![Ui](images/Ui.png)

-5. Type the command where prompted "Enter command here" and press Enter to execute it. <br> Example: typing **`help`** and pressing Enter will open the help window.
+5. Type the command where prompted "Enter command here" and press Enter to execute it. <br> Example: typing **`help`** and pressing Enter will display a link to our help commands for easier reference.

 6. Refer to the [Features](#features) below for details of each command.